-New study aims to use stem cells to help save sight of diabetes sufferersFebruary 14th, 2013 in Medical research /
+New study aims to use stem cells to help save sight of diabetes sufferersFebruary 14, 2013 in Medicine & Health / Medical research

 Scientists at Queen's University Belfast are hoping to develop a novel approach that could save the sight of millions of diabetes sufferers using adult stem cells.

 Currently millions of diabetics worldwide are at risk of sight loss due to a condition called Diabetic Retinopathy.
 This is when high blood sugar causes the blood vessels in the eye to become blocked or to leak.
 Failed blood flow harms the retina and leads to vision impairment and if left untreated can lead to blindness.

 The novel REDDSTAR study (Repair of Diabetic Damage by Stromal Cell Administration) involving researchers from Queen's Centre for Vision and Vascular Science in the School of Medicine, Dentistry and Biomedical Sciences, will see them isolating stem cells from donors, expanding them in a laboratory setting and re-delivering them to a patient where they help to repair the blood vessels in the eye.
 This is especially relevant to patients with diabetes were the vessels of the retina become damaged.